Policy Sectors

 • NWAC is committed to end sex-based discrimination in the Indian Act and has tirelessly lobbied for Indigenous women to have the same rights as Indigenous men to pass down status to their children.

-• NWAC supports the revised Bill S-3 (An Act to Eliminate Sex-Based Discrimination in the Indian Act) as tabled in the Senate in 2017, and the additional amendments made in 2019, and is pleased to see furtheramendments to eliminate sex-based discrimination in the Indian Act.
+• NWAC supports the revised Bill S-3 (An Act to Eliminate Sex-Based Discrimination in the Indian Act) was enacted in December 2017, and the additional amendments made in 2019, and is pleased to see further amendments to eliminate sex-based discrimination in the Indian Act.
 However, NWAC remains concerned that the “No Liability” clause has remained in the legislation, hindering Indigenous women’s access to justice and Charter damages.

 • NWAC believes that the Indian Act is diametrically opposed to many of the rights and principles of United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and will assume a leadership role in the transition from the Indian Act to UNDRIP.

-NWAC will continue to hold the government accountable for its commitments to all Indigenous women and will work to ensure that non-status women who lost status due to discrimination in the Indian Act are included in these consultations.
-NWAC will continue to work toward the removal of all forms of discrimination in the Act.
+NWAC will continue to hold the government accountable for its commitments to all Indigenous women and will work to ensure that non-status women and their descendants who lost status due to discrimination in the Indian Act are included in consultations on Bill C-38, tabled in 2021.
+NWAC will continue to work toward the repeal and replacement of the Indian Act’s membership sections.